 There is a marina where watercraft (canoes, kayaks and boats) can be rented or launched, or you can take, for a fee, a two hour Eagle and Wildlife Lake Cruise with a park naturalist.
 During the summer months there is a swimming pool.
 In addition to many miles of hiking trails around the lake, the Neal Taylor Nature Center has interesting and informative displays.

 At the western end of the lake, there is a Vista Point turnoff for the Bradbury Dam, which created Cachuma.
 From the parking lot, there is a terrific wooded trail with excellent views of the lake.
 The Sweetwater Trail is also recommended.

 Lake Cachuma has something for almost everyone to enjoy.

 1 Lakeview Dr., North of Highway 154, watch for sign

-County of Santa Barbara (nationally owned under Bureau of Reclamation)
+County of Santa Barbara (pursuant to a management agreement with the federal Bureau of Reclamation)

 BBQ, Birdwatching, Camping, Frisbee Golf, Hiking, Historic/Cultural Interest, Other Recreational Activities (Fishing, Boating), Picnicking, Playground/Swings, Relaxing, Swimming (in the summer in pools), Viewing, Walking, Watchable Wildlife